F.A.Q. / ANSWER CENTER

 THEN, STEP 2 IS TO WAIT FOR US TO RECEIVE YOUR MATERIAL, CREATE YOUR LOGIN AND CLIENT DASHBOARD, SEND YOUR LOGIN DETAILS, AND THEN ISSUE YOUR INVOICE, WHICH WILL BE AVAILABLE ON YOUR CLIENT DASHBOARD.

 07. If you’re wondering WHEN AND HOW TO PAY US, please read the “HOW DO I PAY YOU?”
 FAQ on this page.
+You can send your payment with your samples as well.
+This does speed up the process, and your invoice will simply show as PAID when we issue it.

 ONCE YOU GET YOUR INVOICE, YOU NEED TO SEND PAYMENT EVIDENCE OR YOUR ACTUAL PAYMENT, ALERTING US HOW AND WHEN YOU PAID.
 PAYMENT EVIDENCE IS A SCREENSHOT OF YOUR ELECTRONIC TRANSFER, OR A PICTURE OF YOUR SIGNED PAPER CHECK AND THE ENVELOPE IT’S BEING SENT IN, ETC. SEND THAT TO INFO@WONDERLAND-LABS.COM.